ccarabine/payrollapp/README.md

     - that is intuitive to all users.

 ### Personal Goal:
 - Having spent many years working in the hospitality industry and managing a food production site, I have experienced much pain whilst implementing the payroll process, such as the amount of time it can take and the risk of creating manual errors/miscalculations and their repercussions.
-I wish to create a painless process and excellent user experience for any user, drawing upon my familiarity of the process to provide meaningful solutions and implement an algorithm.
+I wish to create a painless process and excellent user experience for any user, drawing upon my familiarity with the process to provide meaningful solutions and implement an algorithm.

 ### User Goals: